MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 #### Types of Dashboard cards:
 As you plan, consider the different types of cards available.
 There are three different types of cards that can be used on the Viva Connections Dashboard.
 Some cards may take longer than other to implement or may require work on the backend to set up.
-- **Out of the box cards:** These cards require very little configuring and include the [Link, Shifts, Teams, and Assigned tasks cards](/viva/connections/create-dashboard).
+- **Out of the box cards:** These cards require little configuring and include the [Link, Shifts, Teams, and Assigned tasks cards](/viva/connections/create-dashboard).
-- **Adaptive extension cards:** Also known as ACE’s, are [cards that can be extended and customized](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension) using the SharePoint Framework (SPFx).
+- **Adaptive extension cards:** Also known as ACEs, are [cards that can be extended and customized](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension) using the SharePoint Framework (SPFx).
 - **Third-party cards:** These cards come from [third parties like Qualtrics, ServiceNow, and Workday](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/viva-connections-welcomes-new-partners-and-opens-developer/ba-p/2540643).